 The nose is a bit aromatic, with lightly toasted rye grain, spice and brown sugar.
 Some young, sweet corn also makes itself known.
 The palate is a nice balance of sweet and spicy, with caramel apple, ground cinnamon, corn pudding and a touch of vanilla extract.
 The finish is spicy, featuring a hint of cinnamon candy and a slight “green” note.

 Overall, this particular Breckenridge Reserve has a nice flavor profile.
 Like I mentioned earlier, I really like the careful balance of sweet and spicy here.
 The high rye content of the whiskies used really shine through.
 The caramel apple note was a welcome surprise.
 A couple of things also stood out.
 First, the bourbon tastes a little young.
 Not immature, mind you, but young.
-There’s probably two year old bourbon in this blend.
+I would assume two year old bourbon is included in this blend, but since there is no age statement on the label, we know the youngest whiskey used is at least four years old.
 That’s not necessarily a bad thing, but it’s worth noting.
 Secondly, I wish the whiskey was bottled at a higher proof.
 I’m not one of those people who think the only whiskey worth drinking is barrel proof whiskey.
 I think the 86 proof here leaves a slightly thin mouthfeel.
 Minor gripes aside, I’ve enjoyed the four or five pours of this bourbon over the last week or so.
 7.5/10

 Thanks to the New Orleans Bourbon Festival for the sample.
 As always, all thoughts and opinions are my own.

 Does it have the legally mandated age statement on bottle?